-Mandate and allocations for underprivileged aeras
+Mandate and allocations for deprived aeras

 Considerable efforts are made by the schools to ensure that students in economically disadvantaged areas enjoy equal opportunity.
 The Comité de gestion contributes to these efforts by generating revenues from the school tax and allocating them to school service centres and school boards on the Island of Montreal.

-Each year, the Comité de gestion distributes a portion of the income derived from investing the school tax proceeds and the income from the supplemental school tax billings to the school service centres and school boards on the Island of Montreal to be used for educational catch-up measures in underprivileged areas.
+Each year, the Comité de gestion distributes a portion of the income derived from investing the school tax proceeds and the income from the supplemental school tax billings to the school service centres and school boards on the Island of Montreal to be used for educational catch-up measures in deprived areas.

-The poverty map is designed to measure the scope of social and economic inequality on the Island of Montreal, providing a basis for the fair distribution of allocations to schools serving children at greatest academic risk.
+The map is designed to measure the scope of social and economic inequality on the Island of Montreal, providing a basis for the fair distribution of allocations to schools serving children at greatest academic risk.
 Equal opportunity must be pursued through the targeted distribution of resources to counter risk factors, providing greater resources to those in the greatest need.

 Classification of schools

-Each year, the Comité de gestion produces the Classification of primary and secondary schools in the school service centres and school boards on the Island of Montreal based on the underprivilege index and current year registration.
+Each year, the Comité de gestion produces the Classification of primary and secondary schools in the school service centres and school boards on the Island of Montreal based on the deprivation index and current year registration.